jordonporter/post-install-config/README.md

 <p>
 <br />
 <br/>
-<h2> That Completes The Post-Install Configuration Of osTicket! </h2>
+<h2> That completes the post-install configuration of osTicket! </h2>